 Currently, only HR, Benefits, and Payroll services are available in the new NYU Services Support Center.
 For help with other service areas, please visit the ServiceLink Service Portal.

 As common as possible, as different as necessary

-NYU ServiceLink is a common ticketing system used by service centers, such as StudentLink, PeopleLink, FinanceLink, and IT groups, including NYU IT, to respond to inquiries and resolve issues reported by students, faculty, staff, and alumni.
+NYU ServiceLink is a ticketing system used by service centers across the University, such as PeopleLink, FinanceLink, StudentLink, and IT groups, including NYU IT, to respond to inquiries and resolve issues reported by students, faculty, staff, and alumni.
 In addition, ServiceLink provides a service portal that includes knowledge articles and request forms for numerous services.